 Lightweight groundsheets are also near essential for use with with tarps and bivys.
 They have a variety of uses around camp and are extremely light and affordable.
 They can be purchased or easily constructed from online retailers or your local hardware store.

 Whatever option you choose, make sure to cut the material of your ground cloth so it fits under your shelter without any material sticking out.
 If your groundsheet sticks out the sides of your shelter it will collect water and run it under your shelter.

 Tyvek is another popular groundsheet material that is tough and highly water resistant, but it is slightly heavier and bulkier than plastic groundsheet alternatives.
 Tyvek is commonly used in home construction and you'll sometimes be able to find large scraps of it in construction garbage piles.
 You might also be able to purchase small quantities of it at your local hardware store.

-If you'd like to provide feedback on an item that we recommend or feel like we've missed an important piece of gear, we'd love to hear from you.
-Please use our contact form to let us know.
-Thanks!
+If you'd like to provide feedback on an item that we recommend or feel like we've missed an important piece of gear, please use our contact form to get in touch.